Prometheus-X-association/dataspace-interoperability/docs/design-document.md

 EOSC is deploying a SIMPL agent to interface with other dataspaces.
 As part of the Prometheus-X dataspace, we aim to explore this interoperability and start working on cross-dataspace subjects, beginning with SIMPL.
 The Skills & Education dataspace, where Prometheus-X operates, can benefit from this interoperability, enabling use cases such as recommending teachers or classes, matching them with relevant scientific articles, or finding related content.

+> The EOSC Association works to implement EOSC and the EOSC Federation to advance Open Science practices in the interest of creating new knowledge, promoting innovation and reinforcing public trust in science.
+See [EOSC website](https://eosc.eu/)

 ## Technical Approach

 SIMPL has already developed a MVP of a catalogue.
 Our first exploration will be to investigate how to make the Prometheus-X catalogue communicate with the SIMPL catalogue.
 The primary use case for this interoperability effort is to display catalogue offers from SIMPL inside Prometheus-X.

+> Simpl is an open source, secure middleware that supports data access and interoperability in European data initiatives.
+It provides multiple compatible components, free to use, that adhere to a common standard of data quality and data sharing.
+A future where reliable, updated data are available across industries is possible with Simpl.
+See [SIMPL website](https://simpl-programme.ec.europa.eu/)

 ## IDS Dataspace Protocol (IDS DSP) and Eclipse Dataspace Connector (EDC)